AgileBIM/FabCOD/docs/wiki/DBLOCKINFO-SubObject.md

 SetOwner(NewOwner: STRING, Reason: STRING)
 ##### Arguments
 - **NewOwner** as: STRING
-  - Remarks: String representing new owner.
+  - Remarks: String representing the new owner.
 - **Reason** as: STRING
   - Remarks: String description of the reason for the change.
 ##### Returns